KYARNG Judge Advocates complete Basic Trial Advocacy Course

-Eight Kentucky Army National Guard Judge Advocate Generals (JAG) recently completed the Basic Trial Advocacy Course (BTAC) at Fort Belvoir, Virginia from May 7-15, 2023.
+FRANKFORT, Ky. - Eight Kentucky Army National Guard Judge Advocate Generals (JAG) recently completed the Basic Trial Advocacy Course (BTAC) at Fort Belvoir, Virginia from May 7-15, 2023.
 The course, hosted by the Trial Counsel Assistance Program (TCAP), marked the National Guard's first training session at TCAP.
+This move reflects the Judge Advocate General of the United States Army’s commitment to promoting Active Duty, Army Reserve and National Guard integration.
+The integration efforts were set in motion by Lt.
+Col. Richard Couch, the newest military judge in the Kentucky National Guard JAG Corps.

+Operated by the U.S. Army Legal Services Agency and the U.S. Army Judge Advocate General's Corps, the Trial Counsel Assistance Program provides invaluable assistance, resources, and training to Judge Advocates fulfilling their roles as military prosecutors.
+As Kentucky progresses towards conducting Court Martials, the opportunity to train under TCAP offers the Kentucky JAGs essential experience.

+The Basic Trial Advocacy Course stands as the premier training event for military justice practitioners within the United States Army.
+The course concentrates on equipping individuals with the necessary skills to excel as military prosecutors, command advisors, and courtroom advocates.
+With the aid of fictional case files, TCAP instructors guide students through trial advocacy drills, encompassing opening statements, direct and cross examinations, closing arguments, and sentencing arguments.

 |Date Taken: